JoseGaDel/DIME/models/README.md

 This model has been trained with normalized images.
 Therefore, images need to be preprocessed beforehand.
 The preprocessing steps are:
 - image = image/255.
 - image = (image-mean)/std, where mean = [0.4914, 0.4822, 0.4465] and std = [0.2023, 0.1994, 0.2010]
 Here the model has been quantized to uint8 for both input and output.
 Therefore inputs must be quantized accordingly.
-The parameters can be found using: "interpreter.get_input_details()" and they are: scale = 0.02032469 and zero = 120

 This models provide a non-normalized output.
 So, for the quant version in order to get the confidence values for each class one would have to unquantize the output and add a softmax layer.